andreamrau/blogdown_source/content/project/integration.md

 title = "Multi-omic data integration"

 # Project summary to display on homepage.
-summary = "Integrate multi-omic data representing gene expression, methylation, copy number alterations, somatic mutations, and microRNA expression"
+summary = "Methodological contributions to integrative multi-omic analyses"

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "edge_in_tcga_figure.png"
+image_preview = "integrative_illustrate.png"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`